-A cathedralized attic has insulation attached to the bottom of the roof deck and is also called a hot roof.
-Choose to insulate the bottom of the roof deck instead of insulating the ceiling when the building owner wants to use the attic or to enclose an attic air handler and leaky ducts within the home's thermal boundary.
+A cathedralized attic has insulation attached to the bottom of the roof deck and is also called a hot roof if it isn't ventilated.
+Choose to insulate the bottom of the roof deck instead of insulating the ceiling when the building owner wants to use the attic or to enclose an attic air handler and leaky ducts within the building's thermal boundary.